aabeveridge/mmtraining/markdown/02_setup.md

 # **API Authentification**

 This section is for setting up MassMine for automated data collection.
-Often, API data sources require API credentials, and setup is necessary before MassMine can collect data.
+Often, API data sources require API credentials, and setup is necessary before MassMine can be authorized to collect data.
 This section explains how to access the required keys and tokens that allow API access, and how to save those credentials for use in ongoing data colletion projects.
 The steps below are a one-time setup.
 Once completed, MassMine will automatically connect to the available data sources for collection projects.

 **The following MassMine sources DO NOT require credentials or setup for access:**